 Learn about your Four Wheel Drive System

-What is a four wheel drive transfer case inspection?
+Why should you have your four wheel drive transfer case inspected?